josephwoodward/github-browse.nvim/README.md

 - `:GithubBrowse repo`: Opens the current GitHub repository in your default web browser.
 - `:GithubBrowse line`: Opens the current line your cursor is Github using your default web browser.
 - `:GithubBrowse commit`: Opens given commit in GitHub in your default web browser.
+- `:GithubBrowse pr`: Opens selected pull request in GitHub in your default web browser.

 ## Demos